-Car Accident Questions And Answers.
+What to Do After Car Accident.
 If you are in an auto accident in Minnesota, make sure to do these things:

 Turn off your vehicle.
 You don’t know the full extent of the damage to your car – reduce the risk of fire and further injury by moving to the side of the road and turning off your engine.

 Warn other drivers.
 Activate your four-way flashers immediately and, if available, use flares or reflective devices to alert others of your stopped vehicle.

 Don’t move injured persons.
 It is generally better to keep an injured person stationary until qualified medical personnel arrive, unless that person is in danger because of fire, traffic, or other emergency situation.

 Exchange driver and vehicle information.
 Minnesota law mandates that drivers involved in an auto accident provide their name, address, date of birth, vehicle registration number, proof of ownership, name and address of automobile insurance company and proof of insurance.
 Even in accidents with little or no vehicle damage, it is imperative that this information be exchanged.
 Also write down or get a picture of the license plate number of the other car.
-Our lawyers have handled many cases where the other driver gave false information, so the license plate number can be crucial.
+Our auto accident lawyers have handled many cases where the other driver gave false information, so the license plate number can be crucial.

 Get the names and contact information of witnesses.
 Unfortunately, the police report does not always identify all of the eyewitnesses to the accident, either because the witnesses leave the scene before the police arrive, or the officer simply chooses not to take down their information.
 Therefore, if possible, you should obtain the names, addresses and phone numbers of any persons who witnessed the accident.
 This can be very helpful if the cause of the crash becomes an issue later, even if you think it is obvious and the police agree with you at the accident scene.